Connections-Business-Directory/Connections/README.md

 * DEV: phpDoc correction.
 * DEV: Rename method property name in `cnImage::sideload()` to be consistent with other similar methods.
 * DEV: phpDoc correction.

-= 8.6.5 05/04/2017 =
-* NEW: Export the link title attribute when exporting a CSV file.
-* NEW: Introduce the `cn_entry_slug` filter.
-* NEW: ADD support for per user setting of the category metabox height.
-* TWEAK: Minor tweak to template search paths.
-* TWEAK: Use the `entry_type` db column instead of the legacy `entry_type` key from the options array.
-* BUG: Correct escaping and the links title attribute.
-* BUG: Correct escaping of name when creating the entry slug.
-* BUG: Correct the value `cn_meta_field_value-{$field['id']}` dynamic filter.
-* DEV: phpDoc corrections.
-* DEV: Remove WP 4.4 from Travis testing matrix.
-* DEV: Add a couple JS triggers to the admin JS that can be hooked into to trigger events.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)